Celebrating over 100 years in business

 Langlois Pianos, in business since 1865, is the oldest family-run business in the state of Washington.
-Now in its fifth generation, in a time where only 30% of family companies survive to the second generation, Langlois Pianos is celebrating 150 years in business.
+Now in its fifth generation, in a time where only 30% of family companies survive to the second generation, Langlois Pianos is celebrating over 100 years in business.

 Ira talks about pianos like they are people: "You have to treat a piano like a whole.
 Most are abused and don't receive real proper care."
 He thinks his family's business has lasted so long because it is about the joy of bringing a piano to its full potential.
 That's what Ira feels he was put on earth to do and that's how the past generations felt.

 Family Business Magazine listed Langlois Pianos in one of its editions about the oldest family businesses in the United States.
 The article, written by William O'Hara said: "Many on our 'oldest' list share ... a genuine interest in serving the needs of a larger cause."

 1865 - The First Generation